NickName154/Stormwork-Rail-Editor/README.txt

 ## Getting started ##
 An example mesh is given
-Make sure your export mesh only has vertexes and edges Export your track mesh as a ASCII .ply file
+Make sure your export mesh only has vertexes and edges Lift your mesh about 0.05m off your collider surface to prevent implosions.
+Export your track mesh as a ASCII .ply file

 Import it into the tool